TouK/nussknacker/docs/scenarios_authoring/AggregatesInTimeWindows.md

 Regardless of the window type used, events are grouped into windows based on the event time.
 Therefore, it is important to understand where Nussknacker takes information about event time from, can event time info be accessed from SpEL and so on - you can find this info in [Introduction page](Intro#notion-of-time).

 Nussknacker implements 3 types of time windows - tumbling, sliding and session windows.
 Our implementation of the sliding window is different from the way the sliding window is defined in Flink - so bare in mind the differences.
 This [blog post](https://dev.to/frosnerd/window-functions-in-stream-analytics-1m6c)) has a nice explanation and visualization of time windows; the sliding window described in this blog post is close to our implementation of the sliding window.
 While explaining how to use Nussknacker components performing computations in time windows, we will focus on Nussknacker features rather than explanation of differences between windows types.

+To reduce resources consumption Sliding-window, Session-window and Single-side-join precompute aggregates in 1 minute slices.
+[This video](https://www.youtube.com/watch?v=2bVC7sS1HVc) explains the concept of slices; please bear in mind that our implementation is slightly different.
+There are two implications of using slices:
+* The slice length is the compromise between precision and resource requirements; in Nussknacker it is set to 1 minute
+* If the event with the aggregate is emitted becasue a new event arrived to the aggregate node and the window length is set to M minutes, the actual window length will be somewhere in the range of (M-1, M] minutes, depending on when exactly the event arrived.

+Nodes which compute aggregates may emit events with aggregates in two different situations:
+* when event arrives to the node and the window is configured to emit the aggregate for every incoming event,
+* when the window is closed because of window timer expiration.
+This for example may happen if Session-window is closed after session time-out or 'at the end' of the Tumbling-window.
+It is important to note that in such a case a new event is generated.
+Its timestamp is equal to the time of the timer that generated it, not system time of the moment when it happened.
+In other words the timestamp of the newly generated event which contains the aggregate will continue to use the notion of time used by events which the aggregate window saw.

+With the exception of Sliding-Window when parameter `emitWhenEventLeft` is set to `false` all the variables defined upstream, in particular  `#input` and `#inputMeta` will NOT be available downstream.

 ## Data used in the following examples